daveohua/tassomai-automation-linux/plzreadme.md

-# P.S dont leave an api token if your app
+# dont leave an api token in your app.

+ also, dont do drugs and stay in school